OpenVidu/openvidu.io/docs/docs/tutorials/application-client/android.md

 2. Run the application in an emulator or a physical device by clicking the "Run" button in Android Studio.
 Check out the [official documentation](https://developer.android.com/studio/run){:target="\_blank"} for further information.

 The application will initiate as a native Android program.
-Once the application is open, you should see a screen like this:
+Once the application is opened, you should see a screen like this:

 <div class="grid-container">